Scheana Shay Reveals Disagreement She Had With Fiance After Miscarriage

 Scheana Shay Spoke About Her Miscarriage in June 2020

 People magazine reported that Shay announced she had a miscarriage while recording a June 2020 “Scheananigans with Scheana Shay” podcast episode.
-She shared that she was “getting ready to do a third round” of freezing her eggs when she noticed her period was late and realized she was pregnant.
+She shared that she was “getting ready to do a third round” of egg freezing when she noticed her period was late and realized she was pregnant.

 She then shared that she noticed she was bleeding and was seen by a doctor who gave her progesterone supplements.
 She later got into contact with her obstetrician.